UCL/simstock/docs/source/simstockqgis.rst

 * **Python Console**: When using the plugin, always have the Python console open.
 This will output information about what the plugin is doing.
 It should open by default when the plugin is launched, but if not, you can do this by clicking Plugins -> Python Console in the top bar of QGIS.
 * **Python Errors**: If an error occurs, a yellow notification appears in QGIS.
 The Python error can be viewed by clicking 'Stack Trace'.
 This should give information about what is causing the error.
-* **Plugin Reloader**: Make sure the `Plugin Reloader <https://plugins.qgis.org/plugins/plugin_reloader/>`_ is also installed.
-The Simstock plugin will need to be reloaded after each use.

 .. figure:: Figures/QG-pyconsole.png
    :width: 720px